thefonso/docler_css_talk/epic_css_workshop.md

 This talk will discuss basic topics in css and move into a discussion on Sass.
 Some topics discussed wil be...

-- selectors
+ - PART-1: Selectors and Basic styling

+ - PART-2: Child and Sibling Selectors

+ - PART-3: Specificity and Normalization

-- box model
+ - PART-4: SASS
-- inline vs external file
-- Class vs ID
-- Meyer reset (why it mattered)

 ##CSS PART-1: Selectors and Basic styling